DamianAtlass/ProductRecOnStoreShelves/README.md

 ## Example Output
 The project processes store shelf images and marks detected products using bounding boxes.
 Example visualizations are included in the notebook.

-## Acknowledgments
-- The OpenCV and NumPy communities for providing robust image processing tools.
-- University/Instructor (if applicable) for guidance and project framework.

-## License
-This project is licensed under the MIT License.